SecretFoundation/docs/docs/protocol/encryption-specs.md

 return encrypted_consensus_seed;
 ```

-## Back on the new node, inside its Enclave
+## Back on the new node, inside its enclave

 - Receive the `secretcli tx register auth` transaction output (`encrypted_consensus_seed`).